psobocinski/traffic-modelling/NOTES.md

 1. The length of elapsed time for all cars on the road is incremented by 1
 2. The remaining time is recalculated.
 If equal to or less than 0, those cars are removed from the road
-3. Current throughput metric is calculated for the "tick" on 2.
+3. Repeat step 2 until there are no cars removed from the road
-4.
+4. Calculate throughput metric for steps 2 to 3

 ## Output metrics